Dr. Oliver T. Brooks

 Dr. Brooks is a member of the Best Practices Leadership, of the Right Care University of Best Practices, a group dedicated to reducing heart disease in CA and nationally, and is past Chair of the CA Primary Care Association’s (CPCA) Clinician Committee.
 Dr. Brooks is a Board member, American Kidney Fund, the University Kidney Research Organization and Ross University Schools of Medicine and Veterinary Medicine.

 His community service extends beyond health and wellness and includes serving as Past President of the Long Beach Museum of Art’s Board of Trustees, and past member of the Board of Directors, Long Beach Symphony Orchestra.

 Dr. Brooks has received numerous honors and awards; he was honored by the National Council of Negro Women, Long Beach CA for Outstanding Service to the Community and in 2017, was a Wall of Excellence for Medicine awardee for Long Beach 2016 Black History Month.
 In 2019, Dr. Brooks was honored as one of the Top Blacks in Health Care by BlackDoctor.org.

 Dr. Brooks is a member of the Kappa Alpha Psi and Sigma Pi Phi (the Boule) fraternities.
-He is married to his wife of 34 years, Lisa and has two children, Alana and Joseph.
+He is married to his wife, Lisa and has two children, Alana and Joseph.